PhysiCell-Tools/Studio-Guide/README.md

 ---
 ## Installing and Running the Studio

 The most common way to run the Studio is from a PhysiCell root directory.
-Therefore, we assume you have installed PhysiCell.
+Of course you can always download just the Studio and explore (File->Open) the example .xml configuration files (in its /config folder), however, without an executable model, you won't be able to run a simulation and plot results.
+Therefore, for this Guide, we assume you have installed
+PhysiCell and have compiled a sample model.
 (In the terminal command lines shown below, PhysiCell has been installed into a directory `~/PhysiCell`, but yours may be something different depending how you installed it).
 To download the Studio and have it be installed in its own directory inside the PhysiCell directory, click this link and download the `get_studio.py`:

 * https://github.com/PhysiCell-Tools/PhysiCell-Studio/blob/main/get_studio.py